Employer cash incentives to double to £3,000 for adult apprentices

 The new budget will increase cash incentives for employers to take on new apprentices.
-Employers receive a cash payment from the Government of £2,000 for each apprentice aged between 16 and 24, and £1,500 for those over of 25.
+Employers receive a cash payment from the Government of £2,000 for each apprentice aged between 16 and 24, and £1,500 for those over the age of 25.

 From April, the incentive scheme will be simplified and increased with a £3,000 payment per hire, regardless of the apprentice’s age.
-The new incentive has also been give an extension of 6-months until the end of September to boost employability and help our nation's recovery from a pandemic.
+The new incentive has also been given an extension of 6-months until the end of September to boost employability and help our nation's recovery from a pandemic.